orbisgis/h2gis/docs/dev/ST_Rotate.md

 Rotates `geom` counter-clockwise by `angle` (in radians) about the point `origin` (or about the point specified by coordinates `x` and `y`).
-If no point is specified, the geometry is rotated about its center (the center of its internal envelope).
+If no point is specified, `geom` is rotated about its center (the center of its internal envelope).

 ### Examples